-There will be an Orientation Session held three weeks prior to the start of class.
+There will be an Orientation Session held two weeks prior to the start of class.
 Students will receive written notification of the date, time and location of the session.
-A \$50.00 deposit is required at this time to confirm a reservation in the class.
-The deposit will be credited to the student's account once the enrollment process is complete.
-The deposit will be forfeited if the student does not complete the enrollment process.
+A \$50.00 fee is required at this time to confirm a reservation in the class.
+The fee will be credited to the student's account once the enrollment process is complete.